Paisley Park Cover Final

 Homes Before Paisley Park

 Prince’s home before living in Paisley Park was bulldozed at his request.
 However, it still has the original gates.
 The current owners built a new house on it but kept the gates.
-It is worth a look.
+This is the perfect place to take in all things Prince and glimpse his prior home.
 Just be respectful, as it’s someone’s home:

 This location served as Prince’s primary artistic headquarters for a critical period in the 1980s.